nick-ducker/T2A1/README.md

     10. The company should ensure that the user information is up do date and complete.
     11. The company must take precautionary steps to make sure the data is protected and cannot be maliciously accessed.
     12. The company must provide the personal information to and user who requests it.
-    13. The company must request the user to update their information if they beleive it is inaccurate or out of date.
+    13. The company must request the user to update their information if they believe it is inaccurate or out of date.

   <details>
     <summary>Resources</summary>